ConnectNowUK/docs/docs/issue-tracker/user-guide/README.md

 ### Resetting your password

-To reset your password, go to <https://issuetracker.connectnow.org.uk/#forgot-password>, provide your email address when asked, and follow the on-screen instructions.
+To reset your password, go to <https://issuetracker.connectnow.org.uk/#forgot-password>, provide your email address when asked, and send yourself a password reset email.

+When you get the email, click the link to reset your password.
+You will be taken to a screen asking to confirm your email address, type in a new password, and confirm the new password.
+When you have successfully reset your password, you will be redirected to the login page, where you will able to log in with your new password.

 ### Logging out